-You will be responsible to come prepared to discuss the readings and their applicability and contribute to the discussion board on Canvas.
+You will be responsible to come prepared to discuss the readings and their applicability and contribute to the reading deck for conversation prompts here.
 This section is also applicable to the class participation section of the syllabus.

 ASSIGNMENTS AND GRADING